-One of my very favourite books is one that I wrote especially for people undertaking dissertations – though it’s designed to be useful for other assignments too!
-You can read the first chapter available for free on Amazon, or download a PDF of it here on my website – and this page tells you all about it! 😀
+You can read the first chapter available for free on Amazon, or download a PDF of it here on my website and read on to find out more.

 Are you wondering how to start your research or dissertation journey, swimming through a sea of papers or looking for help knitting your discussion together?
 Do you need advice for getting the most out of your tutor or how to keep on track with your thinking, writing and analysis?
 What is critical analysis, in fact, and how do you do that while still having a life?

-The 101 tips in this book cover a wide range of areas from how to create a good question and keywords to what to do when someone publishes a ground breaking new study on your topic the week before you’re due to submit your work.
+The 101 dissertation tips in this book cover a wide range of areas from how to create a good question and keywords to what to do when someone publishes a ground breaking new study on your topic the week before you’re due to submit your work.
 Written in an accessible, friendly style and seasoned with first-hand advice and comments from others who have trodden the path, this book combines sound, practical tips from an experienced academic with reminders of the value of creativity, chocolate and naps as investments in your work.